Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Upper bounds for fully-dynamic conflict-free colorings

 Note finally that we do not need to explicitly store the whole tree as it is enough to compute the location of any node when needed, yielding a linear space complexity.

-\mypara{A general solution.} If the interval endpoints do not come from a bounded universe then we cannot use a fixed tree structure.
-Next we explain how to deal with this when we apply the method from Theorem~\ref{th:bounded-universe}(ii), which colors the sets $\Sextr(v)$ using the chain method.
+\paragraph{A general solution.} If the interval endpoints do not come from a bounded universe then we cannot use a fixed tree structure.
+Next we explain how to deal with this when we apply the method from Theorem~\ref{th:bounded-universe}(ii), which colors the sets $\Sextr(v)$ using the chain method: we take the interval with the leftmost left endpoint, and color it blue.
+Then, among all intervals whose left endpoint lies in the blue interval, we pick the one with the rightmost right endpoint and color it red.
+We then repeat this process, alternating between blue and red, until we reach the rightmost interval.
+Finally, we color all uncolored intervals grey.

 Suppose we want to insert a new interval~$I$ into the set~$S$.
 We first insert the two endpoints of $I$ into the B-tree~$\tree$.
 Inserting an endpoint~$p$ can be done in a standard manner.
 The basic operations for an insertion are (i) to split a full node and (ii) to insert a point into a non-full leaf node.